 Weather in the north of Vietnam varies greatly across the year as it experiences 4 full seasons.
 For some, this will be a dream and for others, this could be a nightmare.
 It is important to factor the time of year into any trip in the North of Vietnam.

-Best Time to Visit The North of Vietnam
+Best Times to Visit North Vietnam

 As we have previously mentioned, the north of Vietnam experiences 4 full seasons, much like the west.
 Temperatures can vary between 10 and 45 degrees, making it a challenging part of the country to plan for.
 Despite this, the average temperature seems to remain relatively consistent year to year.
 Which makes planning for weather conditions possible.